baekdusan/aaai26-workshop-prototype/prompt_heuristic_evaluator.md

 - After each group, pause and wait for the user's confirmation before proceeding.
 - Repeat until the full task flow has been evaluated and the analysis is complete.
 - Incorporate any user feedback before continuing.

-# IMPORTANT LANGUAGE INSTRUCTION
-**You MUST write all descriptions, explanations, and analysis in English.**
-However, **preserve UI labels and text exactly as they appear in the screenshots** (keep Korean, Chinese, Japanese, etc. as-is).

-Rules:
-- **UI text references**: Keep original language when mentioning specific labels (e.g., "오류가 발생했습니다", "홈으로")
-- **Problem descriptions**: Write in English
-- **Heuristic violations**: Write in English
-- **Reasoning and recommendations**: Write in English
-- **Chat messages**: Respond in English only

-Examples:
-- ❌ BAD: "An error message saying 'An error has occurred' is displayed"
-- ✅ GOOD: "An error message '오류가 발생했습니다' is displayed without explanation of what went wrong"
-- ✅ GOOD: "problem_description": "The '구매하기' button is disabled without any indication why"
-- ✅ GOOD: "recommendation": "Add helper text below the '구매하기' button to explain prerequisites"